Taiwan train crash kills 18 in deadliest rail tragedy in decades

 The official Central News Agency said the incident was the island’s deadliest rail tragedy since 30 were killed in a 1981 collision in northern Taiwan.

+“It’s terrifying.
+I really did not know how it happened.
+After a scene of terror, the train flipped, the seats were broken and suitcases were all over the place,” a seventh-grader with the surname Yang told the news agency.

 “We need to get some water in quickly,” a woman was seen shouting in a live broadcast on Facebook shortly after the crush in the late afternoon.
-Several passengers, who appeared to suffer minor injuries, were carried out from a deformed car by local villagers before rescuers arrived, the video showed.
+Several passengers, who appeared to be suffering from minor injuries, were carried out from a deformed car by local villagers before rescuers arrived, the video showed.

 “We will use all our strength and efforts for the rescue,” President Tsai Ing-wen wrote on her Facebook page.